wpblockshop/svg-hero/README.md

 # svg-hero
-An SVG customization plugin for wpBlockshop
+An SVG customization plugin for wpBlockShop